Porges/ways-to-play/src/games/assault/index.md

 - title: Royal Garrison
 ---

-<p class="lead">Assault is a traditional board game for two players that used to be popular
-throughout Europe.
-In English it is commonly known by the Spanish name <span lang="es">Asalto</span>.</p>
+<p class="lead"><span class="aka">Assault</span> is a traditional board game for two players that used to be popular throughout Europe.
+In English it is commonly known by the Spanish name <span lang="es" class="aka">Asalto</span>.</p>

 Assault was probably derived from the game of {% gameref fox-and-geese %}, with which it shares a board.
 The play of the game is similar, but the object in Assault is for one side to achieve a particular arrangement of their pieces — although it is still possible to win by “trapping” like in {% gameref fox-and-geese %}.

 <div class="multi">
 {% image src="pic5996205.jpg" alt="" originalUrl="https://boardgamegeek.com/image/5996205/miscellaneous-game-compilation"